Drummond Township, Michigan: History

 The township and island are named after Gordon Drummond, the first Canadian-born officer to command the military and the civil government of British Canada.
 As Lieutenant Governor of Upper Canada, Drummond distinguished himself on the Niagara front in the War of 1812 and later became Governor-General and Administrator of Canada.
 The Ojibwe name for the island is Bootaagan-minising (syncope as Bootaagan-mnising recorded as "Potagannissing"), meaning "at the Mill Island".

 The history of Drummond Island dates back centuries, but more recent history of the past 200 years relates to the British occupation of the island during and after the War of 1812.
 The island was the last British outpost on American soil following the Treaty of Ghent (1814).
 On October 6, 1828, orders were sent out from Quebec that the post would be handed over, and the island was officially occupied by United States on November 14, 1828.
-Drummond Island is the only island in the Manitoulin Island chain which is part of the United States.
 Drummond Island was originally recorded by Americans as First Manitoulin Island and Drummond's Island.